“Do you know how many agencies in this city are building products in-house right now?”

 6. Market validation is more than a hangover and a napkin sketch

-In the five years we ran the agency together, my co-founder and I developed four products.
-The first was a DIY website builder for small business.
+Over the five years we ran the agency together, my co-founder and I developed four products.
+The first was a DIY website builder for small businesses.
 The second was a social media monitoring app.
 The third was a SaaS extranet that is still running today but is no longer owned by me.
 The fourth and current product is Proposify.
 (BTW, it’s a sweet proposal app that you should totally check out)

 Two of the products failed pretty much right out of the gate and in both instances it really boiled down to the fact we spent almost zero time validating what we were developing.
 We just came up with the concepts based on anecdotal evidence that we were solving a problem and then we set to work building them.
 “We’re gonna be heroes!”